TL;DR

 The Problem with Overused Images in SaaS

 Think about it from their perspective.
 They are researching solutions, opening multiple tabs, and suddenly see identical illustration styles across different companies.
-Their brain questions like "Wait, is this the same company?"
+Their brains question, "Wait, is this the same company?"

 Therefore, you should remember that a prospect always remembers your marketing but attributes it to a competitor because you used the same visual elements.
 You're literally funding your competition's brand recall.